PASSPORTS AND VISAS

 Tanzania Choice Safaris does not provide insurance for travelers, but we strongly encourage you to insure your trip.
 Speak with your travel agent or airline about options for travel insurance to cover personal accidents, medical expenses and medical evacuation, repatriation, trip cancellation, and loss of personal effects.

 The weather may vary considerably throughout your trip, or even throughout the day, so plan on clothing that can be layered if it’s cool, or removed if it’s warm.
 Choose separates that can be mixed and matched, and avoid fabrics that require special care.
 Neutral colors are good for safari; avoid black and blue clothing as tsetse flies are attracted to those colors.
 Accessorize with modest jewelry.
-To respect cultural norms, avoid sleeveless blouses and short shorts or skirts.

 Depending on your itinerary, consider a pair of sturdy closed-toe shoes in case of mud or rough terrain.
 Sandals will be appropriate for safari.
 Most days will be sunny, so bring appropriate sun protection: hat (wide-brim is best to protect the neck and ears), sunscreen, sunglasses.